TurkeyMcMac/just-wheels-bouncing/docs.md

 void *jwb_world_get_extra(jwb_world_t *world, jwb_ehandle_t ent);
 ```

 Get extra data for an entity.
+This is aligned to 8 bytes unless
+`JWBO_EXTRA_ALIGN_4` is defined during compilation.

 #### Parameters
  1. `world`: The world to look in.